OpenSRProject/OpenStarRuler-Launchpad/README.md

 Q: The program displayed an error message when I tried to do X!

->A: Many of the error/warning messages in 1.0.0 come with a recommended solution or workaround.
+>A: Many of the error/warning messages since 1.0.0 come with a recommended solution or workaround.
 (The 'encountered an exception' message is a notable exception.)
 If this is not the case, or the solution didn't work, contact me.
 Some of the possible exceptions *might* be verbose enough that you can figure it out on your own, but I make no promises.

 Q: Uhh, this isn't the mod I wanted.
 What's going on?